Mon 21 May 2018

 8:00 pm - 9:45 pm

 Duke Street Church

-Our ANNUAL GENERAL MEETING will be followed by a talk by Jack Andrews: PAINTING PLANTS WITH A PASSION, Jack, who initiated the project, will tell us the story behind the recent BBC Four documentary, The Remarkable Miss North, presented by Emilia Fox, about Marianne North, one of the most prolific botanical artists of the Victorian age.
+More than 100 people attended our ANNUAL GENERAL MEETING in May 2018 , which was followed by a talk by Jack Andrews: PAINTING PLANTS WITH A PASSION, Jack, who initiated the project, told us the story behind the recent BBC Four documentary, The Remarkable Miss North, presented by Emilia Fox, about Marianne North, one of the most prolific botanical artists of the Victorian age.
 Unbound by social convention, this Victorian rebel embarked on a project that changed the face of botanical research.
 She dedicated her life to painting the world’s plants in the wildest of places; an artistic legacy that remains as mesmerising today as it was in 1882 when her gallery opened at Kew Gardens.

 Jack Andrews MBE, who has lived in Richmond and Kew since 1988, followed a career in advertising and broadcasting and qualified as a volunteer guide at the Royal Botanic Gardens, Kew in 1992.
 In 2002 he was awarded MBE for services to the arts.
 He gave up guiding in 2012 to produce and promote the Marianne North film.

 She had missed her train.
 But instead of fuming in impatience on the smoky railway

 platform the middle-aged Victorian lady composed herself, and wrote a letter: to Sir

 Joseph Hooker, then Director of Kew Gardens.
 If she paid the cost of construction of a

 suitable gallery, would the Gardens accept as a gift her collection of oil paintings?
 As Jack

 Andrews explained in his captivating talk, this was no ordinary collection.
 The year was